 How to Find the Best Financial Advisor

-Hiring a financial advisor is equivalent to hiring a Chief Financial Officer (CFO) for you or your family.
-You want to use a disciplined process to find someone who you can work with for many years.
-Finding the right person, or firm, may take some more time, but the investment of time will be well worth it in terms of your peace of mind knowing you made the right choice.
+Hiring a financial advisor is equivalent to hiring a chief financial officer for you or your family.
+You want to use a disciplined process to find someone with whom you can work for many years.
+Finding the right person, or firm, may take some more time, but the investment of time will be well worth it in terms of your peace of mind.
 Here are seven steps to help you find the best financial advisor for your needs.

 Understand the Types of Financial Advisors